0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ```

 ### ADCS Enumeration
-Certificate templates are not inherently exploitable but like with anything else, misconfigurations can lead to domain privilege escalation.
+With ADCS, I like to start by checking the certificate templates on the server.
+Certificate templates are not inherently vulnerable but like with anything else, misconfigurations can lead to domain privilege escalation.
 Let's use the [certipy](https://github.com/ly4k/Certipy) tool to check if the there are any vulnerable certificate templates we can abuse.
 We can use certipy's ```find``` command with the ```-vulnerable``` switch to look for vulnerable certificate templates.
 ```console
 0ph3@parrot~$ certipy find -stdout -vulnerable -text -u svc_ldap -p 'lDaP_1n_th3_cle4r!' -target authority.htb
 <SNIP>